 What is a remortgage?

 Just in case you’re super new to the world of remortgages, allow us to get you up to speed.
-A remortgage involves refinancing your existing mortgage either with the same lender or switching it to another lender who is perhaps offering a better deal.
+A remortgage involves refinancing your existing mortgage either with the same lender or switching it to another one who is perhaps offering a better deal.

-It’s a bit like shopping around to find the best broadband deal or seeing which energy companies offer the best tarifs.
+It’s a bit like shopping around to find the best broadband package or seeing which energy companies offer the best tarifs.
 Only it’s your mortgage, which, we imagine, is the most expensive outgoing you have.

 Why should I remortgage?

 There are two primary reasons why people remortgage.
 Some believe they can get better rates with another lender; others want to draw down capital on their property and borrow more.
 Let’s look at both of those in a bit more detail.

 Remortgaging for a better deal